mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinOverview.md

 In a select statement you must specify a table in a `from` clause.
 Everything else is optional.

 Multiple join clauses can be specified if you need to join additional tables.
-In a join clause, you must specify an `on` condition, and you may specify additional `and` conditions as necessary.
 Full, left, right, inner, and outer joins are supported.

 Where clauses can be of arbitrary complexity and support all SQL operators including exists operators, subqueries, etc.